 Altering the organizational culture is a challenge that requires embracing change.
 Crucial to understanding the Agile mindset is that it’s all about being receptive to changes, all the time, at all management levels.

-So why are companies facing challenges to complete their Agile transformation?
+So why are companies facing challenges in completing their Agile transformation?
 Let’s discuss this.

 Agile Adoption vs. Agile Transformation